Trophee de France

 - Pygmée MDB15 (Patrick Dal Bo): New for Patrick Dal Bo to drive in F2 in 1970.
 Dal Bo also raced the car in two hillclimbs in September 1970.
 Sold for 1971 to Jean Lachaud (Sainte-Colombe, Rhone), who had previously raced a Pygmée MDB12 in hillclimbs, and fitted with a 1800cc Cosworth FVC engine.
 Lachaud upgraded again for 1972 to a MDB16, and the MDB15 was sold to Régis Péchaire, who raced it in 1972 and 1973.
 Subsequent history unknown, but Gérard Gamand records the car's later owners as Camille Bourge in 1980, Alberto Bonisoli in 2002, and Jean-Jacques Bailly (Monaco) in 2010.

-- March 702 (Dieter Basche): BMW entered their own Len Terry-designed 269 and 270 cars in 1970 but also bought a March for comparison purposes.
-It appeared only once all season, when chassis engineer Dieter Basche tried it in practice at Paul Ricard in July.
+- March 702 (Dieter Basche): New to BMW for comparison with their own Len Terry-designed 269 and 270 F2 cars in 1970.
+The March appeared only once all season, when chassis engineer Dieter Basche tried it in practice at Paul Ricard in July.
 The car was acquired by Mr Moorkens, the Belgian BMW importer, for his son to use in hillclimbs in 1971 using a BMW 2002 engine.
-The car then went missing until it was located by Philippe Demeyer in 1998 and sold via race-cars.com.
-The car did not have a chassis plate but had 702-04 stamped on the frame near the dash.
-As the numbers 1 to 3 and 5 were observed in F2 in 1970, it makes sense that this car would be chassis 702-4.
+The car was raced for a few years in Castrol livery and then went missing until about 1988 when it was acquired by a Belgian second hand car dealer, He dismantled the car to store it, but it was complete, bar an engine and gearbox, and still had its Castrol-liveried bodywork.
+The car did not have a chassis plate but had "702-04" stamped on the frame near the dash.
+It was advertised on race-cars.com in 1998 and sold.
+Subsequent history unknown.